Help with paying for care and support

 The Welsh Independent Living Grant

-The Independent Living Fund (ILF) provided money to severely disabled people who needed help to stay living in their own home.
-In July 2015 the ILF was closed by the UK Government but, in Wales, ongoing payments were protected by the Welsh Independent Living Grant (ILG).
-This meant that if you previously received help from the ILF, your funding continued at the same level.
-The Welsh ILG is due to close in March 2019, with any future support to be provided by your local council.
-If this applies to you, the council should be arranging to meet with you to sort out what help you continue to need.
+The Welsh Independent Living Grant (ILG) was established in 2015 to continue to provide money to severely disabled people who previously received funding from the Welsh Independent Living Fund (ILF).
+The Welsh ILG was due to close in March 2019, with any future support to be provided by local councils.
+If this applies to you, the council should have already arranged to meet with you to sort out what help you continue to need.

-Note that this support is for ongoing applications only, and will not be available to new applicants.
+Note that this support is for ongoing applications only, and is not available to new applicants.

 If you need adaptations made to your home so that you can carry on living there, for example a grab rail or a ramp, then you may be able to get a grant to help you with the cost of adaptations.
 See the section on getting adaptations for more information.